 The nonprofit exists as a platform for passionate individuals and businesses to get involved with the growth of Tampa Bay’s entrepreneurial community.
 It was founded by Ryan Sullivan, Gracie Stemmer, and Trey Steinhoff, and has recently added Allison Barkley and JR Griggs to the board as well.
 This organization as a whole is both volunteer-driven and community-backed.

 Recently, the organization has begun partnering with other events to bring even more to the community, making sure every industry and every individual has access to each event and resource.
-They welcome collaborations of all kind!
+They welcome collaborations of all kinds!

 Startup Tampa Bay